Skip to content

 Hand-picked next steps — go deeper on this topic, compare alternatives, or run the numbers.

-How to size a multifamily loan
+How this calculator sizes a multifamily loan

-Proceeds likely bind near $10.5M.
 Explore structure trade-offs in our agency vs bridge execution guide.

 Frequently asked questions